Mattordre44/Mattordre44/README.md

 ### A passionate software apprentice engineer from France

-- 🌱 I’m currently learning **NextJS**

-- 🏢 Fullstack Engineer Apprentice in a company specialized in online voting
+- 🏢 Fullstack Engineer seekinng for an opportunity

 - 📫 How to reach me **matteo.ordrn@gmail.com**